 The collection also includes some payroll records, product catalogs and instruction papers of three of the companies that merged in 1902 with the McCormick Harvesting Machine Company to form IHC: the Deering Harvester Company, Milwaukee Harvester Company and Plano Harvester Company.
 IHC records extensively document the history, development and marketing of its tractors, stationary engines, farm implements and industrial equipment.

 Collectors of tractors and antique farm equipment can find the visual materials and technical information required to restore and operate many of the products manufactured by International Harvester, however the collection does not include blueprints, daily serial number lists, customer records or "build card" information.

-For more a more detailed description of the contents of the McCormick-International Harvester Collection, search under "McCormick Collection" in the ArCat, the Society's online catalog for both library and archival resources.
+For more a more detailed description of the contents of the McCormick-International Harvester Collection, search under "McCormick Collection" in the Library Catalog, the Society's online catalog for both library and archival resources.

 Checking Out Materials